How much does it cost to explore Slovenia?

 To use Ljubljana's buses you need to buy the Urbana Card at outlets such as a newsagent

-If you have the choice buy your card from a Tourist Information Centre (and keep the receipt), as this is the only place that takes your card back at the end of your visit and returns the EUR2.00 fee.
-Before you buy the Urbana Card, calculate the amount you think you’ll need over the time you’re there, as you won’t get any money stored on it back when you leave Ljubljana.
+If you have the choice, buy your card from a Tourist Information Centre (and keep the receipt), as this is the only place that takes your card back at the end of your visit and returns the EUR2.00 fee.
+Before purchasing the Urbana Card, calculate the amount you estimate you’ll need during your stay, as you’ll not be able to withdraw any funds stored on it when you leave Ljubljana.
 You can always recharge it as needed (at the same outlets).

-The good thing: One Urbana Card can be used between multiple people.
-Just tell the bus driver before you tap it on the card reader upon entering the bus.
+The good thing is that multiple people can use the One Urbana Card.
+Just tell the bus driver before you tap your card on the card reader upon entering the bus.
 One journey costs EUR1.30, but you are allowed to change buses within 90 minutes at no additional charge.
-Another great thing: you can also use the card to rent a bike from the public bike sharing stations and to pay for the cable-car to Ljubljana Castle.
+Another great feature: you can also use the card to rent a bike from the public bike-sharing stations and to pay for the cable car to Ljubljana Castle.

 Around Slovenia